 First, they took some eggs, and then the chickens were stolen.

-But when they stole the pig, I took a guard.
+But when they stole the pig, I stood guard!
 Three of them came in the night.

-Our only cow was scrawny.
-And its milk was just enough for Asia.
+And our only cow was scrawny.
+Its milk was just enough for Asia.

-They enlisted me in the army and then the war broke out.
+They drafted me into the army, and then the war broke out.

-I wandered around because our village came under Russian rule.
+a rifle.
+I wandered around because our village came under the Russkies.

-When I returned, I did not ask Kathy.
-I thought it was a Russian in play.
+When I returned, I did not ask Kasia.

 She was a small thing when I first saw her.

-But when she looked at me and blinked with her eyes, oh, Lord!
+But when she looked at me and blinked her eyes, oh, Lord!

 No. God did not bless us with other children.

-I'm not a kind of mournful man.
-Even when Kathy went to the other side, I did not shed a tear.
+I am not weepy.
+Even when Kasia went to the other side, I did not shed a tear.

 Only once.
 When I came back from prison and saw that Asia was gone.

-In scarcity time it was hard for anybody.
+In those times of scarcity, it was hard for everybody.

 Some of them even begged us to take them to the Germans.

-Because in the conditions they were in, they didn't care.
+Because of the condition they were in; ... they did not care.

-Of course not everyone.
-So with those ones, we were quite harsh.
+Of course, not everyone.
+But with those ones, we were harsh.

-They ordered me to sign it, so I signed it.
+They showed me some papers and ordered me to sign, so I signed.
 I don't know...

-It was in prison when they organized a course for those with a small sentence, I learned to read and write a bit.
+It was in prison, when there was a course for those with shorter times to serve, that I learned a little about reading and writing.

 I stabbed him myself.

-What was I supposed to do, when he told me that Asia was so dark that she is probably a Jew, and if we didn't share the money, he would go to the police station?!
+What was I supposed to do?
+When he told me that Asia was so dark that she was probably a Jew, and if we did not share the money, he would go to the police station!

-When they found his body near the forest, it was said that the Jews killed him and fled to the partisans.
-And I was silent.
+When they found his body near the forest, the gossip was that the Jews had killed him and fled to the partisans.
+And I kept quiet.

 What?
-That it was terrible?
-Good Lord!
+That's terrible?
+Sweet Jesus!
 Life was terrible!

-Only Asia was a little sunbeam warming Kathy's and my hearts.
+However, Asia was a sunbeam warming Kasia's heart and mine.

-When Kathy told me that some relatives came and took Asia, I at once saw that it has broken her heart.
+When Kasia told me some relatives came and took Asia, I saw that it had broken her heart.
 Mine too.

-Only on her deathbed, Kathy told me that she found Asia in a pigsty.
-Totally naked.
+Only on her deathbed did Kasia tell me that she found

-Probably, a Jewish woman had left her there, because the day before there was a roundup with gendarmes and policemen.
+Probably, a Jewish woman had left her there since the day before there was a roundup in the area with gendarmes and policemen.

 She loved Asia more than if she gave birth to her.
-Me too.
+I did, too.
 I think.